Does my science look big in this? The astrobiology edition

 My final pick is an experimental paper that looks at the ExoMars mission.
 The European Space Agency and (initially NASA ) ExoMars mission is scheduled for launch in 2018 – specifically to detect life signatures on the surface and subsurface of Mars.
 This probe will carry, for the first time, a Raman spectrometer, a technique with proven ability to determine the spectral signals of key biochemicals.
 The authors support these assertions by assessing samples acquired from Arctic and Antarctic cold deserts and a meteorite crater.
 These terrestrial environments are similar to those found on Mars.
 The experimental results presented in this paper demonstrate that it will be possible using this technique to assess and detect spectral signals of extra-terrestrial (Mars in this case) extremophilic life signatures.

 Orrman-Rossiter K (2012-11-09 00:07:51).
 Does my science look big in this?
 The astrobiology edition.
 Australian Science.
-Retrieved: Oct 09, 2024, from http://ozscience.com/biology/does-my-science-look-big-in-this-the-astrobiology-edition/
+Retrieved: Nov 22, 2024, from https://ozscience.com/biology/does-my-science-look-big-in-this-the-astrobiology-edition/

 2 thoughts on “Does my science look big in this?
-The astrobiology edition”
+The astrobiology edition

 Comments are closed.